cuemacro/finmarketpy/README.md

 # finmarketpy log

+* 10 Oct 2016 - Added returns_example to show how to use PyFolio via finmarketpy, added dataframe input for TradeAnalysis, fixed typo in readme
 * 07 Oct 2016 - Add .idea to .gitignore
 * 06 Oct 2016 - Split out plotting of no of trades and position proportion
 * 22 Sep 2016 - Fixed sorting of columns when signal plotting